-Hardwood Floor Installation Chicago, IL can be intimidating for homeowners.
+Hardwood floors can be intimidating for homeowners.
 But the right tips can help make it a DIY-friendly project.

 Before installing, let the wood acclimate to its indoor environment.
 Also, avoid putting the flooring where moisture is an issue.
 Keep in mind that all wood will expand and contract with seasonal changes.

 When it comes to home improvement projects, there are many factors that can influence the project timeline.
 Budgeting, choosing paint colors, selecting materials and finishes, designing layouts, and scheduling professional help like hardwood flooring installation are just a few considerations to keep in mind when determining the timing of your renovation.
 Another factor to consider is seasonal weather.
 If you’re planning on installing new wood floors, fall may be the perfect time of year for your project.

 When the temperature drops, the humidity levels can change dramatically.
 This shift can impact the moisture content (MC) of the hardwood flooring.
 A MC reading that is too high or too low can cause problems with your floor.

 Keeping the wood flooring acclimated is the best way to avoid these issues.
 Ideally, the wood should be allowed to acclimate for a minimum of 72 hours prior to installation.
 During this period, the boxes should not be stacked more than five feet high or stored in an area with direct sunlight.
 The boxes should also be kept away from bare concrete or carpet that’s covered with concrete.

 In addition to the acclimating of the wood, it’s important to test the moisture content of the subfloor and the flooring before installing.
 This is done using a moisture meter.
 It is critical that the meter correctly read the subfloor and flooring in accordance with the manufacturer’s requirements.